 Year 6 pupils are welcome to visit us at any time, and we regularly welcome local primary pupils to the academy for a variety of activities.

-To apply for a place at Royton and Crompton E-ACT Academy, an application must be made online on Oldham Council’s website: please click here to be directed to the admissions page.
-Applications must be received by the local authority before 5pm on Saturday 31st October 2020.
+To apply for a place at E-ACT Royton and Crompton Academy, an application must be made online on Oldham Council’s website: please click here to be directed to the admissions page.
+Applications must be received by the local authority on 31 October 2024.

 |STAGE OF PROCESS||DATE|

 |Closing date for applications||31st October 2023|

 |National Offer Day||1st March 2024|